All Products

 db1.t1.c1 > 10 AND db2.t2.c2 < 100

-A standard SQL WHERE clause used to filter source table data before synchronization.
+A standard SQL WHERE clause to filter source table data before syncing.

 Limits

-• All source tables involved in the synchronization must have a primary key.
+• All source tables involved in the synchronization must have primary keys.

-• This feature uses stream processing.
-Therefore, only eventual consistency is guaranteed during synchronization.
+• This feature uses stream processing and guarantees only eventual consistency during synchronization.

-• The update mode for the destination index is delete then insert.
-If you do not want to access the intermediate state of deleted data during queries, you can set the session variable set sink_options = "'ignore-delete' = 'true'"; before you run the command.
-This setting ignores the data deletion option for the PolarSearch node.
+• The update mode for the destination index is delete-then-insert.
+If you do not want queries to access intermediate states of deleted data, set the session variable before running the command: set sink_options = "'ignore-delete' = 'true'"; to ignore data deletion on the PolarSearch node.

 Examples

-• Perform an INNER JOIN operation on the db1.t1 and db2.t2 tables using the id field, and then synchronize t1.c1 and t2.c2 to the c1 and c2 fields of the dest index.
+• INNER JOIN two tables: Join db1.t1 and db2.t2 on the id field, and synchronize t1.c1 and t2.c2 to fields c1 and c2 in the dest index.

 call dbms_etl.sync_by_map(